What is Frost Law and What Does It Have To Do With My Equipment Transport?

 What Are Frost Laws?

-Frost laws vary with different states.
-For instance, the maximum weight limit on Michigan concrete roadway is reduced by 25 percent and 35 percent on all other roads.
-The maximum load allowed for concrete is 525 pounds per inch of the tire width and 450 pounds per each on any other Michigan road.
-When it comes to speed restrictions, vehicles should move not faster than 35 miles per hour when traveling along reduced–load roads.
-Some roads are considered all season which means that they are designed and built to withstand the hawing and freezing weather conditions.
-Sure some special permits and exceptions can be obtained by road users who are not restricted by the frost laws.
-Unfortunately, they are not available for you during your heavy equipment transport and anyone in the heavy haul trucking industry
+Regarding speed restrictions, vehicles should not move faster than 35 miles per hour when traveling along reduced–load roads.
+Some streets are considered all-season, meaning they are designed and built to withstand the hawing and freezing weather conditions.
+Sure, some special permits and exceptions can be obtained by road users who are not restricted by the frost laws.
+Unfortunately, they are not available for you or anyone in the heavy haul trucking industry during your heavy equipment transport.

-Seasonal weather conditions may affect the start date for frost laws.
-In most cases, the seasonal weight restrictions go into effect on March 1.
-However, the law enforcers might choose to delay the first day, especially after a remarkably long and extremely cold winter season.
 On the other hand, they might also have to push up the start date after a shorter and warmer winter period.
 Similarly, the end date of the seasonal restriction laws might also be pushed up or extended based on that year’s temperature variations.
 That said, it is crucial that you stay on top of the frost laws and regulations specific to your state.
-Stay updated on any particular guidelines, start and end dates, and other details.
-All the same, it would be better to hire a renowned and experienced shipping company such as Heavy Haulers to handle the transportation for you.
-These experts are knowledgeable about the frost laws and any other restrictions that might impact the timely delay of your load and how to mitigate them.

 Step 1: Fill Out Quote Form